IKIM-Essen/ClusterDocs/docs/classes/examples/nextflow-rcc/README.md

 # RCC Nextflow class example

-> **Service status — not yet released:** keep this example for preparation and
+> **Service status — ready now:** run this bounded example through the managed
-> review.
-Do not run it until RCC announces the managed `rcc-nextflow` service.
+> `rcc-nextflow` launcher on a shellhost or allocation-backed interactive node.

-After release, on an RCC interactive node (a `shellhost`), not on an SSH gateway or a compute worker:
+On an RCC shellhost or allocation-backed interactive node, not on an SSH gateway or a compute worker:

 ```bash